arvindkannan/Issue-Tracking-Mailer/README.md

 ---

-## Importing the rTRackMailer Package and using in one line python script to automate the task.
+## Importing the iTrackingMailer Package and using in one line python script to automate the task.

-*from rTrackMailer import excel_Read as xls* ,Where rTrackMailer is overall solution package, excel_Read is main file which we will call to execute the logic for rTrack Mailer automation process
+*from iTrackingMailer import excel_Read as xls* ,Where iTrackingMailer is overall solution package, excel_Read is main file which we will call to execute the logic for rTrack Mailer automation process

 Once above line is done next is:
-*xls.main(“config file.ini path goes here”)*,where **xls** is *alise name* given to rTrackMailer package in first import statement as in above.
+*xls.main(“config file.ini path goes here”)*,where **xls** is *alise name* given to iTrackingMailer package in first import statement as in above.

 *Final Code(for Example)*:
-from rTrackMailer import excel_Read as xls xls.main('D:\foldername\')
+from iTrackingMailer import excel_Read as xls xls.main('D:\foldername\')

 ## Built With